PUNK PASSAGE 1977-1981 Photography E-Book

 just that a lot of people in those days found those clubs

-and that scene repugnant.
+and that scene too edgy.
 The wild hair-dos, make-up

 and safety-pins stuck through the ear, not to mention

-the drugs and alcohol was disgusting to bunch of
+the drugs and alcohol was repulsive to some

-wonder in some of those people.
-You just had to know
+wonder in that scene.
+You just had to know what to look

-where to look and photographer Ruby Ray knew where
+for and photographer Ruby Ray knew what to look for.

-to look.
-What she saw through the lens of her camera
+What she saw through the lens of her camera was a

-was a tender and human side to a slice of society that
+tender and human side to a slice of society that was oft

-It was the gems of artistic achievement that redeemed
+They were the gems of artistic achievement that

-punk from what so many wrote off as just a bunch of
+redeemed punk from what so many wrote off as just a

-losers.
-In the early days the punk scene was brimming
+bunch of losers.
+In the early days of the punk scene it

-and entrepeneurs.
-You just had to get through the
+performers and entrepeneurs.
+You just had to get

-clutter of bigotry and narrow-mindedness to see it.
+through the clutter of bigotry and narrow-mindedness to

-There were so many cool bands that you could see up close.
-Go backstage after their set, meet them, hang out and maybe share a drink and chat.
-There was no security to speak of at the Mabuhay Gardens.
-After stumbling into the club in 1979 and watching an interesting set by Los Microwaves I just walked up the stairs to the backstage area and complimented them on the groovy music, they thanked me and I walked back down to the main floor amazed that I could just go and talk to the musicians.
-I knew if someone like me could go backstage, they were letting anybody backstage at these punk gigs.
+There were so many cool bands that you could see up close, go backstage after their set, meet them, hang out and maybe share a drink.
+There was no security to speak of at the Mabuhay Gardens in San Francisco when I first went there.
+After stumbling into the club in 1979 and watching an interesting set by Los Microwaves I just walked up the stairs to the backstage area and complimented them on the groovy music.
+They thanked me and I walked back down to the main floor amazed that I could just go and talk to the musicians.
+I knew if someone like me could go backstage, they were letting just about anybody backstage at these punk gigs.

 |